jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 1. the latest release of JupyterLab
 2. `cookiecutter <https://github.com/audreyr/cookiecutter>`__, the tool
-   you'll use to bootstrap your extension project structure; this is a Python tool, install with e.g. `pip install cookiecutter`
+   you'll use to bootstrap your extension project structure (this is a Python tool which we'll install using conda below).
 3. `NodeJS <https://nodejs.org>`__, the JavaScript runtime you'll use to compile the web assets (e.g., TypeScript, CSS) for your extension
 4. `git <https://git-scm.com>`__, a version control system you'll use to take snapshots of your work as you progress through this tutorial

-It's best practice to leave the root conda environment, the one created by the miniconda installer, untouched and install your project specific dependencies in a named conda environment.
+It's best practice to leave the root conda environment (i.e., the environment created by the miniconda installer) untouched and install your project-specific dependencies in a named conda environment.
 Run this command to create a new environment named ``jupyterlab-ext``.

 .. code:: bash

-    conda create -n jupyterlab-ext -c conda-forge --override-channels nodejs jupyterlab cookiecutter git
+    conda create -n jupyterlab-ext -c conda-forge --override-channels jupyterlab cookiecutter nodejs git

 Now activate the new environment so that all further commands you run work out of that environment.